 - CIEE: Monteverde Tropical Ecology and Conservation (Costa Rica)

-- SFS: Cambodia Conservation, Ethics, and Environmental Change
+- SFS: Cambodia Climate Change, Ethics, and Conservation (Siem Reap)

 - SIT: Ecuador Comparative Ecology and Conservation (Quito)

-- SIT: Madagascar Biodiversity and Natural Resource Management (Fort Dauphin)
+- SIT: Madagascar Biodiversity and Natural Resource Management (Antalaha)

 - SEA Semester (Woods Hole, Massachusetts, USA)